KasparEtter/ef1p/pages/email/email.md

 The [Internet Message Access Protocol (IMAP)](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) is specified in [RFC 3501](https://tools.ietf.org/html/rfc3501).
-IMAP functions similar to [ESMTP](#extended-simple-mail-transfer-protocol) and [POP3](#post-office-protocol-version-3), it just has way more commands and options.
+IMAP works similar to [ESMTP](#extended-simple-mail-transfer-protocol) and [POP3](#post-office-protocol-version-3), it just has many more commands and options.
 While I covered most of what is practically relevant in the case of ESMTP and POP3, doing the same for IMAP is beyond the scope of this article.
 Instead, let's focus on what IMAP is capable of and then look at an interactive example.